seewah/mandrill-template-manager/example/README.md

  * I want to create one mustache template for each Mandrill template.
  * I want to be able to configure global as well as template-specific options.
  * I want to be able to see the output before publishing to Mandrill.
- * I only want to publish templates to Mandrill as drafts.
+ * I want to publish templates to Mandrill as drafts before publishing as live.
+ * I want to be able to add suffixes to my templates to denote that they are staging templates, e.g.

 Try it out
 ----------